centreon/centreon-documentation/en/monitoring/about.md

 Do forget to think about setting up a global strategy of the configuration in order to make able to have global actions configurations.
-For that, mechanisms are in place in Centreon to simplify your life such as *[hosts and services templates](templates.html)*.
+For that, mechanisms are in place in Centreon to simplify your life such as [hosts and services templates](templates.html).

 Once setup is finished, supervision will allow you to get informations on the health status of your IT systems.
-For having more information regarding the operation interface, please refer to the *[exploitation guide](../alerts-notifications/init-alerts-notifications)*
+For having more information regarding the operation interface, please refer to the [exploitation guide](../alerts-notifications/concepts.html).